Find Grad Schools

 32 Yearly Graduations

 San Jose State University is the 12th most popular school in the nation for students seeking a master's degree in urban planning.
 Each year, around 36,200 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-The urban planning program at San Jose State University awarded 32 master's degrees during the 2020-2021 school year.
-Around 34% of these students were from an underrepresented racial-ethnic group, and 47% were women.
+During the most recent year for which we have data, 32 people received their master's degree in urban planning from San Jose State.
+About 52% of this group were women, and 48% were students from an underrepresented racial-ethnic group.

 #13